Contact Us Biographies Market Intelligence home

 8. An extended range of options for exercising rights under the trade mark

-The option to transfer and assign Community trade marks is essential for the management
+The option to transfer and assign EUTM is essential for the management of companies.

 which is its proprietor, in respect of some or all of the goods or services for which it is